mharleman5/fo4vr-modlist-codex/README.md

-# Florine's Fallout 4 VR
+# Michael Harleman–Guardian of the Web AI Codex–Fork of Florine's Fallout 4 VR Modding Guide
 v1.3.1 • [changelog](CHANGELOG.md) • [how to update](CHANGELOG.md)

 > A thorough, beginner-friendly guide for a stable, vanilla-ish experience.